Planting Creeping Thyme as a Ground Cover in today’s blog post.

 I wanted to share this planting in particular because it is perfect for zone 9 where I am located which if you don’t know is in Northern California.
 If you live in this zone this planting is a good one for you to consider.
 In our particular area, this thyme will bloom into a gorgeous fiery pink due to our climate here.
-It is drought tolerant, beautiful and when you walk on it, it gives off a nice lemony scent.
+It is drought tolerant, and beautiful and when you walk on it, it gives off a nice lemony scent.

-I made 6 plantings of good sized ones making sure to keep them about eight inches apart as they will spread on their own and you want to give them plenty of room to stretch out.
+I made 6 plantings of good-sized ones making sure to keep them about eight inches apart as they will spread on their own and you want to give them plenty of room to stretch out.

 When planting it’s a good idea to add a little compost to your soil.

-These plants like well draining soil and direct sunlight but will still do ok in partial shade areas as well.
-This amazing ground cover even helps to choke out weeds believe it or not; But make sure if and when you plant it that you do remove the weeds around it because it will need to establish itself before taking over the area you plant it in.
+These plants like well-draining soil and direct sunlight but will still do ok in partial shade areas as well.
+This amazing ground cover even helps to choke out weeds believe it or not.
+But make sure if and when you plant it that you do remove the weeds around it because it will need to establish itself before taking over the area you plant it in.

-For the first week or so while its adjusting to its new home, make sure to keep it a bit moist but not soaked.
+For the first week or so while it’s adjusting to its new home, make sure to keep it a bit moist but not soaked.
 I cannot wait for Spring to arrive to see ours in full bloom.

-So far it doesn’t look like much but with any luck come spring time the hard work will pay off.
-A garden is always a work in progress and with dirt that needs lots of tlc, I am in for it.
+So far it doesn’t look like much but with any luck come springtime the hard work will pay off.
+A garden is always a work in progress and with dirt that needs lots of TLC, I am in for it.

 Shop This Post